Introduction to formulas

 Boolean operators

 Boolean operators are used to combine or exclude comparison operations.
-Boolean operators always return TRUE or FALSE.
+The operands are taken to be Booleans.
+The Boolean operators always return TRUE or FALSE.

 | Operation | Syntax | Example usage | Result |